 The plant is a legume, which means it has the ability to fix nitrogen in soil.
 Farmers and gardeners all over use red clover as a cover crop and then till it in at springtime to release the nitrogen for use by other crops.
 In addition to cover crop or green manure, the plant is used as a forage crop and hay.
 It is also a healthy food and can be used as a tea, salad greens, or even dried and ground for flour.

 Red clover in yards is often considered a weed but its beneficial properties and beauty should be considered before the gardener pulls the plant.

 As a legume, red clover secures nitrogen in the soil which is of benefit to all other plants.
 Legumes harbor a nitrogen fixing bacteria called Rhizobium in their tissues.
 The relationship is beneficial to both organisms and the nitrogen is released into the soil when the clover is composted.

 When red clover is used as a cover crop, it stops soil erosion, increases porosity, keeps weeds down and is then turned into the soil where it enriches it with the nitrogen loaded bacteria.
 Farmers and other soil management professionals know that red clover growing on land creates a better planting situation.

 Red Clover Weed Control

 If you are still not convinced that red clover is beneficial and simply must remove it from your garden, there are several methods of control.
 Red clover in yards can become invasive and take over wanted plant species.

 Professionals control red clover with tillage and applications of dicamba, if necessary.
-The home gardener will need to use an over the counter product.
-Glyphosate is a common ingredient in herbicides and effective as red clover weed control.
+The home gardener will need to use an over the counter product deemed effective as red clover weed control.
 Always follow the instructions on the container and use any recommended cautions.